-The Company has established a share option plan, as approved by the shareholders, whereby options may be granted to directors, officers, employees and service providers to purchase common shares of the Company.
-Options granted have an exercise price of not less than the closing price quoted on the Toronto Stock Exchange for the common shares of Shore on the trading day prior to the date on which the option is granted.
+The Company has established a share option plan whereby options may be granted to directors, officers, employees and service providers to purchase common shares of the Company.
+Options granted have an exercise price of not less than the closing price quoted on the Toronto Stock Exchange for the common shares of the Company on the trading day prior to the date on which the option is granted.
 Certain options vest immediately while others vest six to twelve months after grant date and all options granted under the plan expire five years from the date of the grant of the options.
 All options are to be settled by physical delivery of shares.
+These common shares would be issued from the same 10% rolling pool as the common shares issued under the Company's Deferred Share Unit Plan and the Company's Performance Share Unit and Restricted Share Unit Plan.

-The expense related to the Company's share-based payment is recognized in the statements of loss and comprehensive loss for the year ended December 31, as presented as follows:
+The expense related to the Company's share-based payment is recognized in the statements of income and comprehensive income for the year ended December 31, as presented as follows:

-December 31, December 31,
+December December

-Expense category included 2015 2014
+31, 31,

-Administration \$ 316 \$ 176
+Expense category included 2017 2016

-Corporate development 15 10
+Administration \$ 156 \$ 208

-Exploration and evaluation 129 67
+Exploration and evaluation 25 88

-Total \$ 460 \$ 253
+Total \$ 181 \$ 296